SpacedOutChicken/Deciv-2/Mod Compendium.md

 - [A New Dawn](https://github.com/ReallyBasicName/A-New-Dawn) (WIP, will add several factions once finished)
 - [Bamboo DeCiv Expans](https://github.com/RealBamboolord/Bamboo-Deciv-Expans) and its companion [TCC-beta](https://github.com/NotBamboolord/TCC-beta) (A bit of trivia here: Bamboolord's main DeCiv mod is the second oldest known DeCiv expansion mod on Github, with only Elysium having existed for longer.
 Not compatible with Deciv 2)
 - [Canal DeCiv v2](https://github.com/fabi0M/CANAL_DECIV_V2) (I see someone was experimenting with terraforming features to make a canal mod)
+- [Citrarii for DeCiv 2](https://github.com/4xAsh1/Citrarii-for-Deciv-2) (WIP mod with one Mega-Corp-type faction)
 - [Communism on Wasteland](https://github.com/chenxing61/Communism-on-Wasteland) (Technically hasn't been updated for a while, but the owner is active and likely will update as needed)
 - [CS Rework for DeCiv](https://github.com/the-s-is-silent/CS-Rework-for-DeCiv) (If you're among the rare few who wanted Civ 6's Suzerainty bonuses added to DeCiv's City-States, then this is the mod for you.
 Warning: this mod does not seem to work consistently.)
 - [DeCiv Nation (Original Version)](https://github.com/the-s-is-silent/Deciv-Nation-Original-Version) (A fork of the "Deciv Nation" mod that maintains and overhauls the original version of its "playable city-state faction")